vadis-project/sv-ident/README.md

 We will release a larger training set at a later stage (see the timeline [here](https://vadis-project.github.io/sv-ident-sdp2022/)).

 ## Baselines
 We provide lexical and neural baselines for both tasks.
-The notebooks can be used a starting point.
+The [notebooks](https://github.com/vadis-project/sv-ident/tree/main/notebooks) can be used as a starting point.

 ### Installation
 The code was tested using Python 3.8